eduardo-jh/Storm-Snapshot-Brightness-Temp/README.md

 Download wget executable from: <https://eternallybored.org/misc/wget/>

-Place the executable into one of the path directories of the system, for your current user the directory: 'C:\Users\<username>\AppData\Local\Microsoft\WindowsApps' should be enough.
+Place the executable into one of the path directories of the system, for your current user the directory: `C:\Users\<username>\AppData\Local\Microsoft\WindowsApps` should be enough.

 Open the profile by running the following command inside the Powershell running as Administrator: